SVDwebtech/100-days-of-code/log.md

 **Link to work:** Colt Steele's Web Developer Bootcamp

+### Day 16: July 07, 2022

+**Today's Progress**:

+1. CSS: CSS selectors, universal & element selectors, class and id selectors, descendant and direct-descendant selectors, adjacent and attribute selectors, psuedo classes and elements, CSS cascade, CSS specificity, inline styles & !important, CSS inheritance.

+**Thoughts:**

+1. CSS: Although my knowledge of selectors has improved over time, I still forget some of the handiest selectors.
+I enjoy reviewing css selectors as it is easy to see how to apply it practically and realise good use cases for challanges in the past.

+**Link to work:** Colt Steele's Web Developer Bootcamp

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)